Not All Browser Extensions Are Safe

 This has been a problem for some time: Every now and then, you hear about a number of users affected by a malicious Chrome extension, or a formerly legitimate extension that was bought and turned into a malicious program without anyone’s knowledge.
 However, it’s not often we get a glimpse at the full scope of the problem.

-As reported by Forbes, researchers have discovered that, over a three year period, there were more than 280 million installations of extensions on Chrome that contained malware.
+Last year, researchers discovered that, over a three year period, there were more than 280 million installations of extensions on Chrome that contained malware.
 They found an additional 63 million installs of extensions that violated Google’s policies, and another three million that contained “vulnerable code,” raising the total number of compromised installations to over 346 million.

 These researchers discovered that malicious extensions tend to ask for more permissions that normal extensions, which makes sense: Malicious extensions want access to your device and its data, so requesting as many permissions as possible (especially permissions that don’t make sense for the extension’s purported function) is part of the plan.